TommyLinkl/EtchSim/README.md

 ## Simulation Details

 The simulation uses the Gillespie Algorithm.
 At each step, the surface semiconductor atoms' detachment and attachment rates are calculated.
 The total rate and cumulative sum are calculated, which were then used to determine the time increment and select events randomly.
 The lattice information is updated after each iteration.
-This is then repeated until no atoms (or no more detachment or attachment events are available).
+This is then repeated until no atoms (or no more detachment or attachment events) are available.

 ### Performance